PPC Campaign Management: The Definitive Guide

 You’ll need to optimize your ad copy with chosen keywords to ensure your ads are shown for the right queries.

-While it is crucial to select the right keywords that you want to optimize your ads with, it is of equal importance to stop them from being displayed for the wrong keywords.
-Your ad may sometimes show up for keywords, not at all relevant to your business and/or niche.
+Additionally, while selecting the right keywords is crucial, it’s equally important to prevent your ads from being displayed for the wrong keywords.
+Your ad may sometimes show up for keywords that are not at all relevant to your business or niche.

-In this case, you need to use the so-called negative keywords to ensure your ads are not shown for them.
-The main benefit of using these is to avoid spending budget by showing ads for irrelevant search queries.
+In this case, you need to use negative keywords to ensure your ads are not shown for these irrelevant terms.
+The main benefit of using negative keywords is to avoid wasting your budget by showing ads on irrelevant search queries.

 2. Monitor Your Competition

-By using the same product/service keywords and adding your competitors names you may be able to check if their PPC ads appear as paid ads in search results.
-Pay attention to the copy and images they are using and they connect with the ads’ landing pages.
+By using the same product or service keywords and adding your competitors' names, you can check if their PPC ads appear as paid ads in search results.
+Pay attention to the copy and images they’re using and observe the ads’ landing pages.

-You can also test your competitor’s retargeting PPC efforts by going on their website and looking at some of their Shop articles.
-If you are retargeted with the ads for these same products while browsing other websites, they have an effective retargeting PPC campaign in place.
+You can also test your competitor’s retargeting PPC efforts by going to their website and looking at some of their product pages.
+If you are retargeted with the ads for these same products while browsing other websites, it indicates they have an effective retargeting PPC campaign in place.

-The abovementioned Ahrefs and SEMrush also provide insights into the keywords your competitors are doing and how well they are performing.
+Additionally, tools like Ahrefs provide insights into the keywords your competitors are targeting and how well they are performing.

 3. Polish Your Copy

-When managing your PPC campaign, make sure there is a robust unique selling proposition (USP) in place.
-It is what makes you stand out and what gives your prospect reason to choose you over your market competitors.
+When managing your PPC campaign, ensure you have a robust unique selling proposition (USP).
+Your USP is what makes you stand out and gives your prospect a reason to choose you over your competitors.

-In your copy, focus on your offering’s benefits for the user that solve their pain points.
-Identify what you are doing better than your competitors.
-You need to clearly, concisely and effectively communicate your strengths to the person searching.
+In your copy, focus on the benefits your offering provides to users that solve their pain points.
+Identify what you do better than your competitors.
+You need to clearly, concisely, and effectively communicate your strengths to the person searching.

-A quality copy attracts qualified leads but also repels those unlikely to convert.
-Here are some key sections of a paid ad and how to optimize each one:
+Here are some key sections of a paid ad and tips on how to optimize each:

 Title/Headline